According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 How to fix it

-You can consult a technician to find out the actual fault in your GPU.
+You can consult a technician to find your GPU’s actual fault.
 The technician may be able to repair the hardware depending on the nature of the problem.

-However, if the repair is expensive and your GPU is reasonably old, buying a new one is a better option.
+However, buying a new one is better if the repair is expensive and your GPU is reasonably old.

 11. Inadequate power

-If a power supply cannot provide enough current for the graphics card, it could be laboring and could get hotter faster.
-The same will hold true for the power supply in terms of heat.
+If a power supply cannot provide enough current for the graphics card, it could be laboring and get hotter faster.
+The same will hold for the power supply in terms of heat.

 Power is important for your graphics card in terms of specification and quality.